-The rocket utilizes key innovations such as high performance carbon fiber composites, miniaturized control systems required for the realization of nanolaunchers, and new construction techniques that offer cost and weight saving advantages.
+The rocket utilizes key innovations such as high performance carbon fiber composites, miniaturized control systems, and new construction techniques that offer cost and weight saving advantages.
 Our peroxide-based propulsion system employs high density propellants that provide us a significant advantage at the nano-vehicle scale.
-The Trailblazer rocket is projected to conduct its first test flight by early 2018 after two years of development and testing.
+The Trailblazer rocket is projected to conduct its first test flight by late 2018 after two years of development and testing.
 Launches will be made available with short turnaround, and from a variety of launch sites, and anywhere an FAA waiver to a sufficient altitude can be attained.

 | Diameter || 0.31m |

 | Optional booster thrust || 40kN |

 | Payload capacity to 160km || 10kg |